Rinaldo/redux-optix/README.md

 ### the `actionMap` argument

-Each key is the name of an action creator and each value is an action definition that may contain the following properties:
+Each key will name an action creator and each value is an action/reducer definition that may contain the following properties:

 #### `handler`